 Default: When no keystore is specified, IG generates a unique key pair, and stores the key pair in memory.
 With JWTs encrypted using a unique key pair generated at runtime, IG cannot decrypt the JWTs after a restart, nor can it decrypt such JWTs encrypted by another IG server.

 "alias": string, required when keystore is used

 The use of this property is deprecated; use authenticatedEncryptionSecretId and encryptionMethod instead.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 Alias for the private key.